How can I put a condom on without ruining the mood? Should I really put one on with my mouth?

 - Remember that while there are a few steps to putting on a condom (and it’s really important to use them right EVERY TIME you have sex), the process is actually really fast.
-If you’re still really worried about doing it right or taking a long time, you can practice with a cucumber.
+If you’re still worried about taking a long time, practice with a cucumber.

 - Keep your condoms in a place that’s easily accessible, like a bedside drawer.
 This minimizes the amount of searching you’ll have to do in the moment.